-Who and What are the African People – Chinua Achebe
+Who and What are the African People—Chinua Achebe

 Stereotyping and Its Aftereffects

-These stereotyping fostered an image of people undeserving of a civilized life.
-The notion of being happy-go-lucky people with lazy dispositions in life is highly rebuked in so-called civilized society.
+This stereotyping fostered an image of people undeserving of a civilized life.
+The notion of being happy-go-lucky people with lazy dispositions in life is highly rebuked in a so-called civilized society.
 With this point of view, they perceive the highly irresponsible people to be unworthy of the freedom that they have.
 Their instinctive impulse stereotype aligns them to a different shade of exoticism making them seemingly fit and appear to really belong to native and uncivilized setup.
 They are usually connected to humor due to carelessness making them fit for entertainment or unfit to have his or her freedom.
-This type of thinking creates the idea of indifference because most people would only pay attention to those who are perceived to be abiding to the standards of the society.
+This type of thinking creates the idea of indifference because most people would only pay attention to those who are perceived to be abiding by the standards of society.
 Putting the standards aside, the portrayal in the first place is highly misleading and stereotypical.
 The African Americans, already painted in the wrong light, were given a bad image that people would not bat an eyelash upon discrimination and violence against them theoretically in the time of rampant discrimination.
-The idea would be like who would care to protect these lazy creatures given that they appear not to be responsible in their own ways.
-This idea gives the false justification on the idea of slavery in the past.
+The idea would be like who would care to protect these lazy creatures, given that they appear not to be responsible in their own ways.
+This idea gives the false justification for the idea of slavery in the past.

-These caricatures continue to shape modern perception of the African Americans.
+These caricatures continue to shape the modern perception of African Americans.
 Although attempts to promote equality and efforts to destroy discrimination are present, the negative perception is still lingering since it cannot be totally eradicated with all the existing portrayals and stereotyping around.
-The president of the United States now may be an African American which created a big impact on the overall sense of discrimination, the perception of them being fit of bad guy roles et cetera would remain.
+The president of the United States now may be an African American, which created a big impact on the overall sense of discrimination, the perception of them being fit of bad guy roles et cetera would remain.
 It will take time before this can be totally erased.